frectures/public/README.md

 - `List.of` is overloaded for up to 10 arguments
   - More arguments are handled via varargs
+  - `List.of()` always returns the same empty list
-  - 0, 1 and 2 elements are implemented without a backing array
+  - 1 or 2 elements do not require a backing array
 - `List.copyOf` creates an immutable list from a source collection
   - If the source collection is already an immutable list, no copy is performed